DinoscapeProgramming/validurl/README.md

 # Valid URL

 ## Get started
 Just copy the __validurl.js__ file.
-And then you're ready to use this friendly package.
+And then you're ready to use this nicely package.

 ## Documentation
 ### Require the package